Christian1984/vfrmap-for-vr/README.md

 ## "I get errors when I try to start the server!"

-> This can happen if, for whatever reason, `fskneeboard.exe` cannot write `simconnect.dll`.
-Use your windows search to search for simconnect.dll (or download a copy somewhere on the interwebs) and copy it to the same directory `fskneeboard.exe` is located!
+> This can happen if, for whatever reason, `fskneeboard.exe` cannot find the required `SimConnect.dll`.
+Please make sure you have installed the MSFS SDK as described in the [Prerequisites](#prerequisites) section.
+The FSKneeboard installer should have prompted you to locate this file.
+If you installed manually, you need to copy `SimConnect.dll` into the same directory where `fskneeboard.exe` is located.

 ## "Windows says FSKneeboard contains a virus!"